 Extension of pension scheme clearing exemption

-The current transitional exemption for pension scheme arrangements from the clearing obligation in respect of certain OTC derivatives expires on 16 August 2018.
+The final transitional exemption for pension scheme arrangements from the clearing obligation in respect of certain OTC derivatives expired on 16 August 2018.
 The Commission Proposal, supported by the Council, suggests extending this for another three years.
-The draft ECON report proposes further wording calling on pension schemes and CCPs to use their best efforts to contribute to those technical developments and requiring the European Commission to establish an expert working group to examine the problem.
+The draft ECON report proposes further wording calling on pension schemes and CCPs to use their best efforts to contribute to those technical developments and requiring the Commission to establish an expert working group to examine the problem.

 Segregation of positions and assets by clearing members and CCPs